War, Peace, and International Political Realism

 Students and scholars of political theory, international relations, and history will welcome having these important essays in one useful volume; they are just as applicable to contemporary foreign policy challenges as they were to the crises of post–World War II international politics.

-KEIR A. LIEBER is associate professor of political science at the University of Notre Dame.
+KEIR A. LIEBER is associate professor of government at Georgetown University.

 ESSAYS BY: Hannah Arendt, Herbert Butterfield, Waldemar Gurian, George F. Kennan, Hans J. Morgenthau, John U. Nef, Paul H. Nitze, Stefan T. Possony, Hans Rommen, Keith L. Shimko, Kenneth W. Thompson